Facts About Charlie Chaplin You Need To Know

 As a tot Chaplin made his stage debut

 Both of Chaplin’s parents were London-based music hall entertainers.
 He explained in his autobiography how, at age 5, the voice of his mother unexpectedly collapsed in the face of a crowd of rowdy soldiers.
 Then the stage manager, or maybe his father or one of the lovers of his mother, introduced him as a replacement on stage.
 Chaplin first sang Jack Jones, a popular song that inspired the crowd to shower him with coins.
 He allegedly drew big laughs by announcing that before proceeding, he would pick up the money.
 Further laughter followed as he tried to mimic his mother who had laryngitis.
-Chaplin made his professional debut as a member of a teen clog-dance troupe a few years later.
+A few years later, Chaplin made his professional debut as a member of a teen clog-dance troupe.
 He followed up with a few theatre roles, toured with acts of vaudeville, and did a disastrous evening of stand-up comedy in which he was booed off the stage.
 Here are some facts about Charlie Chaplin

 Chaplin grew up in an orphanage partly